elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 ![Create new R file](../images/launcher-r-file.png)

-To run your R script you will need to install an R kernel.
+To run your R script locally you will need to install an R kernel.
 1. If you are using a [conda](https://docs.conda.io/en/latest/miniconda.html) environment:
 ```
 conda install -y r-irkernel